Originally published 6.30.14

 When Can I File a Claim If I’ve Been Bitten by a Dog?

-South Carolina has a strict-liability statute that holds dog owners responsible for damages suffered by a person who is bitten or attacked by their animal.
+South Carolina has a strict liability statute that holds dog owners responsible for damages suffered by a person who is bitten or attacked by their animal.
 The dog bite victim does not have to prove that the owner knew or should have known that the dog was prone to attack.

-Some other states have what is known as the “one-bite rule,” which requires the victim to prove that the owner of the dog already knew the dog was dangerous, usually because it had bitten before.
+Some other states have what is known as the “one-bite rule,” which requires the victim to prove that the owner of the dog already knew the dog was dangerous, usually because it had been bitten before.
 In simple terms, the dog gets one bite “for free” before the owner may be held liable in those jurisdictions.

 That’s not the case in South Carolina.
-The laws in South Carolina protect dog attack victims much better than states with the one-bite rule, and make for a clearer case of liability.
+The laws in South Carolina protect dog attack victims much better than states with the one-bite rule and make for a clearer case of liability.

 Under Section 47-3-110 of the South Carolina Code, the owner or person taking care of a dog may be held liable for the injuries of someone attacked by the dog if: